-The Fellowship in Bioethics is a yearlong part-time program open to physicians, nurses, lawyers, social workers, and others in academic fields related to medicine or health with a serious interest in bioethics and a wish to further their knowledge of the history, philosophical underpinnings and contemporary practice of bioethics.
+The Fellowship in Bioethics is a one-year, part-time program designed for those with a serious interest in bioethics and who wish to further their knowledge of the history, philosophical underpinnings, and contemporary practice of bioethics.

 Fellows must have external salary support.
-The fellowship fee for the 2017-2018 year is $10,000.
-Most Fellows receive this support from their sponsoring institutions, and the Center will provide an explanatory letter to applicants who would like help approaching their sponsoring institutions with such a request.
+The fellowship course fee for the 2018-2019 year is $10,000.
+Most Fellows receive this support from sponsoring institutions.
+The Center provides an explanatory letter to applicants who would like help approaching their sponsoring institutions with such a request.